choi-jiwoo/financialdatapy/README.md

 🪵🪚 on the process...

-#### Financial statements as reported
+#### Financial statements

-Financial statements reported by the company in their respective country's financial regulator.
-So the elements in the financial statements are different from others, depending on the comapany's style. financialdatapy supports three major financial statements of a company.
+financialdatapy supports three major financial statements of a company.
 Income statement, balance sheets, and cash flow.
 Also the user can select between annual and quarterly financial statements.

+##### Financial statements as reported

+Financial statements reported by the company in their respective country's financial regulator.
+So the elements in the financial statements are different from others, depending on the comapany's style.

 ```python
 >>> from financialdatapy.stock import Stock